Mamiglia/Reddit-Wallpaper/README.md

 Best thing of all, it applies wallpapers using a non-repetitive pattern - meaning that it's unlikely that you will ever see the same wallpaper twice.
 And it has so many more settings to customize!

-Work in progress!
-But it does work and is stable!

 **Main Features:**
 - [Easy install and update](https://github.com/Mamiglia/Reddit-Wallpaper/blob/main/Installer/Installation.md)